Balochistan, Pakistan: Pre-modern era

-In the 15th century, Mir Chakar Khan Rind became the first Sirdar of Afghani, Irani and Pakistani Balochistan.
+In the 15th century, Mir Chakar Khan Rind became the first Sirdar of Afghan, Iranian and Pakistani Balochistan.
 He was a close aide of the Timurid ruler Humayun, and was succeeded by the Khanate of Kalat, which owed allegiance to the Mughal Empire.
 Later, Nader Shah won the allegiance of the rulers of eastern Balochistan.
 He ceded Kalhora, one of the Sindh territories of Sibi-Kachi, to the Khanate of Kalat.
 Ahmad Shah Durrani, founder of the Afghan Empire, also won the allegiance of that area's rulers, and many Baloch fought under him during the Third Battle of Panipat.
 Most of the area would eventually revert to local Baloch control after Afghan rule.

-British Indian era
+Colonial era

-In 1876, northern Baluchistan became one of the Presidencies and provinces of British India in colonial India.
+In 1876, northern Baluchistan became one of the presidencies and provinces of British India in colonial India.
 During this time from the fall of the Durrani Empire in 1823, four princely states were recognised and reinforced in Balochistan: Makran, Kharan, Las Bela and Kalat.
 In 1876, Robert Sandeman negotiated the Treaty of Kalat, which brought the Khan's territories, including Kharan, Makran, and Las Bela, under British protection, even though they remained independent princely states.
 After the Second Afghan War was ended by the Treaty of Gandamak in May 1879, the Afghan Emir ceded the districts of Quetta, Pishin, Harnai, Sibi and Thal Chotiali to British control.
 On 1 April 1883, the British took control of the Bolan Pass, south-east of Quetta, from the Khan of Kalat.
 In 1887, small additional areas of Balochistan were declared British territory.
 In 1893, Sir Mortimer Durand negotiated an agreement with the Amir of Afghanistan, Abdur Rahman Khan, to fix the Durand Line running from Chitral to Balochistan as the boundary between the Emirate of Afghanistan and British-controlled areas.
 Two devastating earthquakes occurred in Balochistan during British colonial rule: the 1935 Quetta earthquake, which devastated Quetta, and the 1945 Balochistan earthquake with its epicentre in the Makran region.
 During the time of the Indian independence movement, "three pro-Congress parties were still active in Balochistan's politics apart from Balochistan's Muslim League", such as the Anjuman-i-Watan Baluchistan, which favoured a united India and opposed its partition.